nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 3b.
 User expresses they do not want to delete the profile after all.
     * 3b1.
 DorManagerPro acknowledges the rejection.

     Use case ends.

+* *a.
+At any time, User chooses to stop deleting a profile.

+    Use case ends.

 ### Non-Functional Requirements